 EB-2 - Member of the Professions Holding an Advanced Degree

 An EB-2 Labor Certification requires approval by the U.S. Department of Labor (DOL) before an immigrant petition (Form I-140) can be filed with USCIS.
 For college and university teachers, cases are filed under what is called “Special Handling” procedures.
 Labor Certification may be granted if it can be demonstrated that after undergoing normal recruitment procedures and using at least one published advertisement, the employer can demonstrate that the foreign faculty is better qualified than any U.S. citizen or permanent resident applicant for the position.
-Academic Human Resources will manage this process, however, it is important to understand the steps that must be taken to assist the faculty with the process.
-Academic Human Resources highly recommends that faculty obtain an experienced immigration attorney to process their permanent residency.
+Risk Management will manage this process, however, it is important to understand the steps that must be taken to assist the faculty with the process.
+Risk Management highly recommends that faculty obtain an experienced immigration attorney to process their permanent residency.

 Advertise the position.
 It is important to enter the initiation of every recruitment process with the presumption that an international applicant may be hired for the position.
 To help the international faculty with any future visa or permanent residency endeavors, there are a few requirements that must be met along the way.
 There are two types of recruitment that can be done under the labor certification process: